hungcq/knowledge-repo/practical/bulletproof-problem-solving.md

 - Highly visual

 ## Criticism
-- Use lots of buzzwords but keep claming that the process is generally accessible
+- Use lots of buzzwords but keep claiming that the process is generally accessible
 - Lots of knowledge required to choose the apt formula/tree
 - Imp branches in problem breakdown are limited by what we know
 - Basically just an introduction.
 Many techniques/knowledge/issues are not adequately dealt with.
+- Work planning: too detailed, might cost too much time

 ## Terms